Washington College of Law

 Washington, DC Private ABA Accredited

-The acceptance rate is 27.94% and the enrollment rate (yield) is 21.36% at Washington College of Law.
-The average LSAT score submitted by enrolled students is 161 and the average GPA is 3.57.
+For the academic year 2023-2024, the acceptance rate is 35.69% and the enrollment rate (yield) is 21.14% at Washington College of Law.
+The average LSAT score submitted by enrolled students is 162 and the average GPA is 3.63.
 You can check the detailed admission score and statistics.

-The bar exam pass rate is 82.14%.
-For the 411 graduates, 345 students got full-time jobs and 7 got part-time jobs in 2022.
+The bar exam pass rate is 74.85%.
+For the 411 graduates in 2023, 345 students got full-time jobs and 7 got part-time jobs.
 You can check the employment summary by hiring status, position type, business, and more for Washington College of Law.

 Amount